reach-sh/reach-lang/docs/src/rsh/compute/index.md

  `{!rsh} fromRight(e, default)` is a convenience method that returns the value in `Right`, or `default` if the variant is `Left`.

+The code below demonstrates all that have been mentioned above:

 ```reach
 load: /hs/t/y/either_stdlib.rsh
 range: 11 - 25